 Wiseman, who assumed the roles of president and ceo on Jan.
-1, outlined the Greensboro, N.C.-based behemoth's growth plans during the company¹s annual analysts' meeting, upping revenue growth targets to 8 to 10 percent annually from previous targets of 6 to 8 percent annual growth.
+1, outlined the Greensboro, N.C.-based behemoth’s growth plans during the company¹s annual analyst meeting, upping revenue growth targets to 8 percent to 10 percent annually from previous targets of 6 percent to 8 percent annual growth.

-The company expects to achieve earnings per share growth of between 10 and 11 percent annually.
+The company expects to achieve earnings per share growth of between 10 percent and 11 percent annually.

 “This is a tremendously exciting day for us as we share our vision for a VF that is bigger, more international, more diversified and more profitable,” said Wiseman in a statement.